branhenr/CSC340-IndividualAssignment-4/README.md

 ```

 ### [`/new`](http://localhost:8080/animals/new) (POST)
-Create a new artic animal entry
+Create a new arctic animal entry

 ### Request Body
 ```